mgolu/nrf-micropython-guide/doc/CellularGuide.md

 `verify` is optional and can be `socket.TLS_PEER_VERIFY_NONE`, `socket.TLS_PEER_VERIFY_OPTIONAL`, or `TLS_PEER_VERIFY_REQUIRED` (default).

-If `verify` is included, you can also include `hostname` which must be a string.
+`hostname` is optional and must be a string.
 If included, then Server Name Identification (SNI) is used.

 ### Specifics of the CELL class